TheOfficialFloW/h-encore/WRITE-UP.md

 sp = tmp + loop_end;
 ```

-The mentioned properties say that the product of any number times zero is zero and the product of any number times one is itself, therefore if we can set `tmp ` as the product of `cmp_eq(ret, SCE_NGS_ERROR_INVALID_PARAM)` times `loop_start - loop_end`, we get our desired logic:
+The mentioned properties say that the product of any number times zero is zero and the product of any number times one is itself, therefore if we set `tmp ` as the product of `cmp_eq(ret, SCE_NGS_ERROR_INVALID_PARAM)` times `loop_start - loop_end`, we get our desired logic:

 ```c
 sp = (cmp_eq(ret, SCE_NGS_ERROR_INVALID_PARAM) * (loop_start - loop_end)) + loop_end;